xTheEc0/Listen.moe-SlackStatusUpdater/README.md

+# Archiving repo - slack no longer has self tokens (atleast, I dont think) so it's not possible to run this this way.

 # Listen.moe-SlackStatusUpdater by xTheEc0
 Updates your slack status (and discord presence) with song information from https://listen.moe
 Huge thanks to guys and gals from Listen.moe discord for helping me deal with their API : P